apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         WHERE msg.authorId = user.id;

 The result of this query is a sequence of new ADM instances, one for each author/message pair.
-Each instance in the result will be an ADM record containing two fields, "uname" and "message", containing the user's name and the message text, respectively, for each author/message pair.
+Each instance in the result will be an ADM object containing two fields, "uname" and "message", containing the user's name and the message text, respectively, for each author/message pair.
-Notice how the use of a traditional SQL-style _SELECT_ clause, as opposed to the new SQL++ _SELECT VALUE_ clause, automatically results in the construction of a new record value for each result.
+Notice how the use of a traditional SQL-style _SELECT_ clause, as opposed to the new SQL++ _SELECT VALUE_ clause, automatically results in the construction of a new object value for each result.

 The expected result of this example SQL++ join query for our sample data set is: